ETHLend/Documentation/ETHLendWhitePaper.md

 18. Prediction Market to Assess Credit Risk on Q4 2018*
 19. Lending Other Altcoins and tokens on Q4 2018*
 20. Protocol to Enable Insurance Policies (with AI bots) on Q1 2019
-21. Sophisticated collateral control (Calling & Liquidating the collateral) on Q2 2019
+21. Sophisticated collateral control (Calling & Liquidating the collateral) on Q2 2019 (Collateral calling reached on Q1 2018)
 22. Competetive bidding on interest rate between lenders on Q3 2019
 23. Expanding Decentralized Lending and Decentralized Credit Rating beyond Ethereum network Q4 2019*